 Radiation fields from use and storage of radioactive materials may result in external radiation doses to workers.
-In order to ensure that radiation dose rates are ALARA, routine gamma radiation surveys are conducted periodically using calibrated portable handheld radiation detectors.
+To ensure that radiation dose rates are ALARA, routine gamma radiation surveys are conducted periodically using calibrated portable handheld radiation detectors.
 Measured dose rates are compared to targets for areas based on area classification and occupancy.
 When necessary, items are moved to alternative storage locations and/or temporarily shielded.
 Areas that appear routinely higher than target dose rates may be investigated for improvements, such as permanent shielding or reconfiguration.
 Routine dose rate measurements are summarized Table 9.
 Dose rates remain low in radioactive material handling, storage areas and adjacent occupied locations.
+An increase in the average dose rate in storage areas is attributed to a reclassification of one production area to a storage area.
 Variability due to the timing of the surveys is a factor in the results, as production levels and movement of materials vary over the course of a year.